 The double entry system of accounting or bookkeeping is based on the fact that each business transaction essentially brings two financial changes in business.
 These changes are recorded as debits or credits in two or more different accounts using certain rules known as ‘rules of debit and credit’.
 In double entry system, every debit entry must have a corresponding credit entry and every credit entry must have a corresponding debit entry.
 It is the basic principle of double entry system and there is no exception to it.
 For example if a business purchases furniture for $500 cash, the value of total furniture is increased by $500 and at the same time the cash amounting to $500 is decreased.
 If the business is using double entry system of accounting, it must debit the furniture account by $500 and credit the cash account by $500.
-See the rules of debit and credit.
+To understand why the business would debit furniture and credit cash, see the rules of debit and credit.

 The double entry system of accounting can be broadly divided into the following three stages:

 - Original records (journal or subdivision of journal)

 - Classification (ledger accounts)

 - Summary (final accounts)

 1. Original records (journal and subdivision of journal):

 The transactions are first recorded in a book called journal which is further divided into various subsidiary books such as cash receipts journal, cash payments journal, purchases journal, purchases returns and allowances journal, sales journal, sales returns and allowances journal etc. The number of subsidiary books to be maintained by a business depends on its nature and size.